nuwave/lighthouse/docs/master/api-reference/directives.md

   defaultCount: Int

   """
-  Limit the maximum amount of items that users can request at once.
+  Limit the maximum amount of items that clients can request from paginated lists.
   Overrules the `pagination.max_count` setting from `lighthouse.php`.
   """
   maxCount: Int